Saksham010/Pikachu/README.md

 Two binary files *proving_key.bin* and *verification_key.bin* will be generated in the root directory

 ### Proof Generation
-Honest prover will valid constraint/circuit for computation in prover/prover_polynomial.pika file that matches to that of the agreed circuit during trusted setup.
+Honest prover will provide valid constraint/circuit for computation in prover/prover_polynomial.pika file that matches to that of the agreed circuit during trusted setup.
 In prover/witness.json provide all the values for involved variable in the circuit and their computed values.
 Eg:

 ![Pikachu](assets/witness.png)